-- What can Mpho do or say to Baruti?
-With your group, make a list of the different things Mpho can do or say. - What do you think will happen if she says or does each of the different things?
-(What will Baruti do or say?)
+- ♦ What can Mpho do or say to Baruti?
+With your group, make a list of the different things Mpho can do or say. - ♦ What do you think will happen if she says or does each of the different things?
+(What will Baruti do or say?
+What will Fiona do or say?)